FA-TAAA/dotfiles/README.md

 ---

-A huge shotout to @siduck for helping me configure Neovim !
+A huge shotout to @siduck (Creator of NvChad) for helping me configure Neovim !